genlin/CSS-content/billing-how-to-change-azure-account-profile.md

 -	[How to change your profile information](#how-to-change-your-profile-information)
 -	[Answers to common issues and questions](#frequently-asked-questions)

-## Important information about changing your profile email address
+## Important information about your profile email address

 The email address in the Account Administrator’s profile is used by Microsoft to notify you about important billing-related updates about the subscription.
 We recommend specifying a contact email address that you check regularly.

 ## How to change your profile information